kafai-yip/kafai-yip.github.io/_pages/home.md

 ---

 I'm a second-year PhD student in the Department of Linguistics at Yale University.
 I'm interested in the structure and meaning of language.
 I love cats.
-I’m a Hongkonger.
+I’m a Hong Konger.

 {% capture notice-text %}
-* ***Young Scholar Award for Prosodic Grammar, First Place*** ([Photo](https://kafai-yip.github.io/assets/images/ICPG7_Award.jpg) credit: Jia Jin)
-  - I'm deeply honored to receive this award at [ICPG-7](https://kafai-yip.github.io/assets/docs/ICPG7_Program_0416.pdf), BLCU & TJU, China, Apr 17-18.
-The title of my awarded paper is "Syntax-prosody Mapping of Right Dislocation: A Comparative Study of Cantonese and Mandarin".
-* ***CanTONEse*** ([Android](https://play.google.com/store/apps/details?id=com.cantonese)/[iOS](https://apps.apple.com/hk/app/cantonese/id1546692785?l=en)) has recently been released!
-  - It's an app assisting second-language learning of Cantonese tones, jointly developed by Mei-ying KI, Yik-Po LAI & me for [CUHK-CHLL](https://www.chi.cuhk.edu.hk/).
+* See upcoming talks below!
 {% endcapture %}

 <div class="notice--info">